 Q: How do the semi-finals and finals take place?

-A: Semi-finalists will be invited to come to Pittsburgh to sing live auditions in front of a panel of judges on Saturday 01 November 2014 between 10:00am and 6:00pm.
-The finalists who are chosen from these singers will be notified early on the Saturday evening (usually by 7:30 pm) and will sing again on Sunday 02 November starting at 2:30pm.
+A: Semi-finalists will be invited to come to Pittsburgh to sing live auditions in front of a panel of judges on Saturday 31 October 2015 between 10:00 am and 6:00 pm.
+The finalists who are chosen from these singers will be notified early on the Saturday evening (usually by 7:30pm) and will sing again on Sunday 01 November starting at 2:30pm.
 The winners will be announced at the end of the afternoon around 5:30pm.
-All finalists will be invited to a reception after the competition; however no participants need to stay in Pittsburgh overnight on the Sunday and may leave Pittsburgh any time after the winners are announced.
+All finalists will be invited to a reception after the competition; however participants do not need to stay in Pittsburgh overnight on the Sunday and may leave Pittsburgh any time after the winners are announced.

 Q: Where and when do the semi-finals and finals take place?